tagae/bash-on/README.md

 Bash On
 =======

 Yet another script to write today?
-No worries mate, bash on!
+No worries, bash on!

-Bash On is a modular library that helps you write robust Bash scripts.
+Bash On is a modular Bash library to help you write robust scripts.

 Support
 -------

-The library has been tested on Bash version 4.2.
+The library uses features introduced in Bash 4, and therefore does not work with older versions of Bash.

+### Tip

+You can use a newer version of bash by having your script start with

+    #!/usr/bin/env bash

+instead of the traditional `/bin/bash`.
+Of course this requires that the newer version of `bash` is found first in the current `PATH`.
+For this very reason, such invocation may bring security problems.

 Installation
 ------------